thanhgit/front-end-remote-server/README.md

 ## Technical Support or Questions

-If you have questions or need help integrating the product please "thanhnp18@fpt.com.vn" instead of opening an issue.
+If you have questions or need help integrating the product please "thanh29695@gmail.com" instead of opening an issue.

-# front-end-remote-server